mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 On one hand it's good to notice when the server is not running anymore (to avoid errors), on the other hand you can display with some sample data in Swagger and better understand relations between models.

 Furthermore, you see an automatically generated mail address when you start running you docker container (see 3.
 Tap of "Setup").
-Use this and the password 123 to login in to Swagger in your browser:
+Use this and the password 123 to login to Swagger in your browser:

 <http://127.0.0.1:8000/docs/>